jeetsukumaran/delineate/src/delineate-docs/source/quickstart.rst

 0.05232352098265284 } :sub:`~`

-As can be seen, the complete report includes details on the configuration constraints etc. as well as the various summarized marginal probabilities.
+As can be seen, the complete report includes details on the constraints etc. as well as the various summarized marginal probabilities.
 The final result is written (by default) in JSON format to the standard output.
 The output format and details can be changed by specifying different options to the ``delineate-summarize``